 And lets be real, we all know at least one family that really should not homeschool.
 There is a certain level of organization required to homeschool effectively.
 It falls well below the level of compulsive filing and labeling, but definitely above hot mess in pajamas with a naked toddler licking the grocery cart full of beer.
 But even then homeschooling still may be possible, if the beer is for a science experiment and the toddler is allergic to most western clothing fabrics.
 There is probably an oil for that.

 So, should you stick with it because homeschool is a commitment like marriage?
 No way!
 The only commitment you have made is to your kids.
-A commitment to giving them the best opportunities and education to help them become well adjusted, educated, productive members of society.
+It is a commitment to giving them the best opportunities and education to help them become well adjusted, educated, productive members of society.
 And if at some point you need outside help to achieve this, it is more beneficial to admit it than be hard headed and committed to a phantom cause that could come back to haunt you.

 Basically all she had to say was that those of us going at it one year at a time are weak and just leaving ourselves an excuse for when we are ready to give up.